 The Starex's overall dimensions of length x width x height are 5150 x 1920 x 1925 mm, which gives the car a comfortable and spacious cabin

-While Hyundai Starex brings simplicity, Toyota Hiace is considered a highly competitive Japanese model with its luxurious design.
+While Hyundai Starex brings simplicity, Toyota Hiace is considered a highly competitive Japanese model with a luxurious design.

 Possessing a superficial body with neutral but no less external features, the Toyota Hiace 2020 boasts an overall dimension of length x width x height of 5380 mm x 1880 mm x 2285 mm.